heliholic/devel/REF-DESIGN.md

 | BLHeli-S ESC          | DShot          | BEC           | Receiver⁶     | Holybro 20A                     |

 A one-wire receiver can be connected to the RX/RPM header, if the ESC Telemetry feature is not in use.
-The receiver must be high voltage compatible, e.g. up to 8.4V.
+The receiver must be high voltage capable, e.g. up to 8.4V.

 ### Receiver Port